qutcode/Workshop-Ideas/Recommender-Engines.md

 ## Where

-I'll book out a room and GP Campus
+I'll book out a room at GP Campus

 ## Extra